correial/correial.github.io/content/Fast Robots/Lab 3/index.md

     </figure>
 </div>

 From the above three images you can see that the average gap between ToF sensor collection is 90 ms, corresponding to a rate of **11 Hz**.
+Both sensor 1 and sensor two print at roughly the same rate.

-2. I created a function `collectTOF()` to collect my ToF data.
+2. I created a function `collectTOF()` to collect my ToF data in order to ensure the code doesn't hang while it waits for the sensor to finish a measurement.
 It is called from the main loop when one of the two ToF sensors are ready AND my `start` flag is true.
 The function populates a time and two ToF arrays with data.
-The data is parsed through via `case GET_TOF_READINGS` to be sent over bluetooth.
+The data is parsed through via case `GET_TOF_READINGS` to be sent over bluetooth.

 ```c++
 void